InteractiveGL/vision6D/README.md

 ## Introduction

 Source code for paper **Vision6D: 3D-to-2D Interactive Visualization and Annotation Tool for 6D Pose Estimation**.
-We compared the human annotations (only rely on visual cues) with the provided ground-truth camera poses from public dataset Linemod [1] and HANDAL [2], and the rotation/translation errors are minimal with reasonable range.
+We compared the human annotations (only rely on visual cues) with the provided ground-truth camera poses from public dataset Linemod [1] and HANDAL [2].
+In an user study, the rotation and translation errors are minimal [3].

 The contributions of this work can be summarized as the following:

 1. Vision6D provides an interactive framework that effectively aligns 3D models onto 2D images, enabling precise 6D pose annotation.
 This bridges the gap between 2D image projection and the spatial complexity of 3D scenes.
-The tool allows users to efficiently annotate and refine 6D poses via an interactive user interface, simplifying the dataset generation process.
+The tool allows users to efficiently annotate and refine 6D poses via an interactive user interface, simplifying the 6D camera pose related dataset generation process.

 2. We validate the effectiveness of Vision6D through a comprehensive user study, demonstrating that it offers an intuitive and accurate solution for 6D pose annotation.
 The user study used public 6D pose estimation datasets named Linemod [1] and HANDAL [2], where user-annotated poses were compared against ground-truth poses.
 The results illustrate the tool’s accuracy, efficiency, and usability, highlighting its potential as a standardized solution for 6D pose annotation.

 [1] S. Hinterstoisser, V. Lepetit, S. Ilic, S. Holzer, G. Bradski, K. Konolige, and N. Navab, “Model based training, detection and pose estimation of texture-less 3d objects in heavily cluttered scenes,” in Computer Vision – ACCV 2012, K. M. Lee, Y. Matsushita, J. M. Rehg, and Z. Hu, Eds.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2013, pp. 548–562.

 [2] A. Guo, B. Wen, J. Yuan, J. Tremblay, S. Tyree, J. Smith, and S. Birchfield, “Handal: A dataset of real-world manipulable object categories with pose annotations, affordances, and reconstructions,” 2023.
 [Online].
 Available: https://arxiv.org/abs/2308.01477.

+[3] Zhang, Y., Davalos, E., & Noble, J. (2025).
+Vision6D: 3D-to-2D Interactive Visualization and Annotation Tool for 6D Pose Estimation. arXiv [Cs.GR].
+Retrieved from http://arxiv.org/abs/2504.15329

 ## Key Features